procrastinate-org/procrastinate/docs/discussions.rst

 some projects that really stand out, to name a few:

-- Celery_: Is really big and supports a whole variety of cases, but not using ``postgres`` as a message queue.
+- Celery_: Is really big and supports a whole variety of cases, but not using PostgreSQL as a message queue.
 We could have tried to add this, but it really feels like Celery is doing a lot already, and every addition to it is a lot of compromises, and would probably have been a lot harder.
 - Dramatiq_ + dramatiq-pg_: Dramatiq is another very nice Python task queue
-  that does things quite well, and it happens that there is a third party addition for using postgres as a backend.
+  that does things quite well, and it happens that there is a third party addition for using PostgreSQL as a backend.
 In fact, it was built around the same time as we started Procrastinate, and the paradigm it uses makes it hard to integrate a few of the feature we really wanted to use Procrastinate for, namely locks.